-If you think you have OA of the knee, your doctor will want to talk with you about your symptoms.
-He or she will ask you where the pain is, how long you've had it, and what types of things make it better or worse.
-He or she will also probably perform a physical exam of your knee.
-Following that, there are several tests that can aid your doctor in making a final diagnosis:
+If you think you have osteoarthritis (OA) of the knee, your doctor will want to talk with you about your symptoms.
+At your exam you may be asked where the pain is, how long you've had it, and what types of things make it better or worse.
+Your doctor will probably perform a physical exam of your knee as well.
+There are several tests that can aid your doctor in making a final diagnosis1:

-The good news: OA of the knee is manageable, especially if detected early, and there are many treatment options.
-So, if you experience pain, stiffness, or any of the symptoms listed above, see your doctor.
-Only your doctor can diagnose OA of the knee.
-If it is OA, you and your doctor can work together to find a treatment that is right for you.
+OA of the knee is manageable, especially if detected early, and there are many treatment options, including EUFLEXXA.
+So, if you experience pain, stiffness, or any of the symptoms listed here, see your doctor.
+Only a doctor can diagnose OA of the knee, but you and your doctor can work together to find a treatment that is right for you.